btzy/lieuzhenghong.com/home-gym-ideas.md

 https://garagegymreviews.com/best-budget-home-gym-setups

-How to build a Home Gym on the Trip
+How to build a Home Gym on the Cheap

 https://www.artofmanliness.com/articles/how-to-build-a-home-gym-on-the-cheap/

+# Update 4th October 2020

+Discussed with Bryan: either put it inside my room or outside in the space between both of our houses.

+Prices are actually pretty reasonable: should be <\$2000 for the entire set.

+Got the link from Marc: [directhomegym.sg](https://www.directhomegym.sg) --- no name Chinese brand that Marc used for his home gym